CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/serialization/serialization-plugin-installation-and-configuration.md

 # Serialization Plugin Installation and Configuration

-The Serialization Plugin is a powerful extension that enhances traceability and compliance by enabling detailed serialization workflows within CompuTec WMS and ProcessForce.
+The Serialization Plugin is a powerful extension that enhances traceability and compliance by enabling detailed serialization workflows within CompuTec WMS and CompuTec ProcessForce.
 To ensure a successful deployment and seamless functionality, follow this guide, which outlines both the standard installation process and additional steps specific to Serialization Plugin setup.

 :::info
 The standard plugin installation and configuration is described in the CompuTec AppEngine documentation [here](../../administrators-guide/configuration-and-administration/overview.md).